neurobin/rnm/README.md

 ###For others:

 You can download a pre-built binary (64 and/or 32 bit) from the [release page](https://github.com/neurobin/rnm/releases) if available.
+These pre-built binaries depend on `libstdc++6 >= 4.8.5` if not specified otherwise.

 ##Install from source: